 Customer Love is A Requirement, Not An Option

 The future of the customer experience requires that every company adapts to the changing times and finds new ways to truly earn customer loyalty.
 Love is the real requirement – if your customers don’t love you, you need to truly invest in the actions that will get them there.
-Because customer love is an act, not a static place, every company can work to get there and you’ll have Apptentive there, along the journey, continuing to invest in the actions that have gotten us here so far.
+Because customer love is an act, not a static place, every company can work to get there and you’ll have Alchemer Mobile (formerly Apptentive) there, along the journey, continuing to invest in the actions that have gotten us here so far.